lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 marie@compute$ singularity exec pytorch:21.06-py3_beegfs vim /workspace/examples/resnet50v1.5/README.md
 ```

-It is recommended to run the container with a single command,
+It is recommended to run the container with a single command.
-however, for the educational purpose the separate commands will be presented below:
+However, for the educational purpose, the separate commands will be presented below:

 ```console
 marie@login$ srun -p alpha --nodes 1 --ntasks-per-node 1 --ntasks 1 --gres=gpu:1 --time=08:00:00 --pty --mem=50000 bash    #allocate  one GPU